GabrielThrasher/puzzle_solvers/README.md

     - OPENCV_LINK_PATHS | C:\tools\opencv\build\x64\vc16\lib
     - OPENCV_PATH | C:\tools\opencv
 12. Click on "OK" and then click on "OK" again.
 Restart your computer for the changes to fully take effect.
-13. Make sure you are using the Visual Studio complier
+13. Make sure you are using the Visual Studio complier (which means you'll need Visual Studio + the "Desktop development with C++ workload" extension downloaded on your computer).
 14. Use the CMakeList.txt file that we provided in the repo to be able to run the code.
 15. You're all set now!
 Happy exploring!